Steward

 Vendor invoices arrive naturally after work happens.
 They can become structured records if the system extracts and reviews the right fields.

-That makes recordkeeping part of the existing workflow instead of a separate administrative ritual.
+That makes recordkeeping part of the existing process instead of a separate administrative ritual.

-The packet is the synthesis layer: building summary, asset readiness, service log, vendor memory, certificates, and gaps.
+The report brings the pieces together: building summary, critical assets, service log, vendor memory, certificates, and missing records.

 Practical checklist